bnomei/kirby-styledmap/readme.md

 ### Styled Map

-By providing the `style` parameter with the name of a `snippet` you can import custom style defined as JSON.
-You can [create them yourself](https://developers.google.com/maps/documentation/javascript/styling) or use online editors like [Snazzymaps](https://snazzymaps.com) or [Mapstylr](http://www.mapstylr.com).
+By providing the `style` parameter with the name of a file or `snippet` you can import custom style defined as JSON.
+You can [create them yourself](https://developers.google.com/maps/documentation/javascript/styling) or use online editors like [Google Mapstyle](http://mapstyle.withgoogle.com), [Snazzymaps](https://snazzymaps.com) or [Mapstylr](http://www.mapstylr.com).

 You need to create a new snippet in `/site/snippets/`.
 In this example I will use the name `sm-example-style` but you can pick whatever name suits you.
 Then paste the raw JSON inside your snippet or get it from somewhere else using PHP and echo it.

 ```
 (styledmap: Lualualei Beach Park style: sm-example-style location: 21.437127, -158.186699, 15)
 ```

 Or you can place a file with `.json`-extension inside the content folder of your `$page` and use the filename as a parameter.

 ```
 (styledmap: Lualualei Beach Park style: whatever.json location: 21.437127, -158.186699, 15)
 ```

 ### Custom Marker Icon